All About Child, Family, and School Social Workers

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Types of Child, Family, or School Social Worker

 - Family Preservation Worker

 - Public Housing Community Relations and Services Advisor

 Child, Family, or School Social Worker Employment Estimates

-There were about 317,600 jobs for Child, Family, or School Social Worker in 2016 (in the United States).
+In the United States, there were 317,600 jobs for Child, Family, or School Social Worker in 2016.
 New jobs are being produced at a rate of 14.2% which is above the national average.
 The Bureau of Labor Statistics predicts 45,000 new jobs for Child, Family, or School Social Worker by 2026.
 There will be an estimated 38,300 positions for Child, Family, or School Social Worker per year.